Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

-\paragraph{Combining multiple candidate terms.} In \algref{lst:Algorithm}, each candidate term is validated separately.
+Next, we describe various extensions of our algorithm that enable complex proofs. \paragraph{Combining multiple candidate terms.} In \algref{lst:Algorithm}, each candidate term is validated separately.
 To enable proofs that require multiple instantiations of the \emph{same} formula, we developed an extension that validates multiple triggering terms at the same time.
 In such cases, the algorithm returns a \emph{set of terms} that are necessary and sufficient to prove unsat. \figref{fig:Inconsistent SMT-COMP} presents a simple example from \SMTCOMP{} 2019 pending benchmarks \cite{SMT-COMP2019Pending}.
-The input $\inputFormula = F_0 \wedge F_1$ is unsatisfiable, as there does not exist an interpretation for the function $\mathtt{U}$ that satisfies all the constraints: $F_1$ requires $\mathtt{U}(\mathtt{s})$ to be true; if $F_0$ is instantiated for $x_0 = \mathtt{s}$, the solver learns that $\mathtt{U}(\mathtt{il})$ must be true as well; however, if $x_0 = \mathtt{il}$, then $\mathtt{U}(\mathtt{il})$ must be false, which is a contradiction.
+The input $\inputFormula = F_0 \wedge F_1$ is unsatisfiable, as there does not exist an interpretation for the function $\mathtt{U}$ that satisfies all the constraints: $F_1$ requires $\mathtt{U}(\mathtt{s})$ to be $\mathtt{true}$; if $F_0$ is instantiated for $x_0 = \mathtt{s}$, the solver learns that $\mathtt{U}(\mathtt{il})$ must be $\mathtt{true}$ as well; however, if $x_0 = \mathtt{il}$, then $\mathtt{U}(\mathtt{il})$ must be $\mathtt{false}$, which is a contradiction.
 Exposing the inconsistency thus requires two instantiations of $F_0$, triggered by $\mathtt{f}(\mathtt{s})$ and $\mathtt{f}(\mathtt{il})$, respectively.
 We generate both triggering terms, but in separate iterations (independently, both fail to validate).
 However, by validating them simultaneously (i.e., conjoin both of them to $\inputFormula$), our algorithm identifies the required triggering term $T = \mathtt{dummy}(\mathtt{f}(\mathtt{s}), \mathtt{f}(\mathtt{il}))$.

 \paragraph{Unification across multiple instantiations.} The clusters constructed by our algorithm are sets (see \algref{lst:Algorithm1}, line 12), so they contain a formula at most once, even if it is similar to multiple other formulas from the cluster.
 We thus consider the rewritings for multiple instantiations of the same formula separately, in different iterations.
 To handle cases that require multiple (but boundedly many) instantiations, we extend the algorithm with a parameter $\Phi$, which bounds the maximum frequency of a \textit{quantified} conjunct within the formulas $G$.
 That is, it allows a similar quantified formula, as well as $F$ itself, to be added to a cluster more than once (after performing variable renaming, to ensure that the names of the quantified variables are still globally unique).
 This results in an equisatisfiable formula for which our algorithm determines multiple triggering terms.
 Inputs whose unsatisfiability proofs require an unbounded number of instantiations typically contain a matching loop, thus we do not consider them here.